 - Program Eligibility.
 The University requires any program involving minors to be sponsored and controlled by a University college, school, unit, or department.
 Student organizations are not permitted to hold a program.
 Student organizations may participate in a program sponsored by a college, school, unit, or department.

 - Program Registration.
-Each University academic and administrative unit sponsoring a program in which minors participate, whether located on or off campus, is required to register such program with the youth protection program manager or designee not later than thirty (30) days prior to the commencement date of the program.
+Each University academic and administrative unit sponsoring a program in which minors participate, whether located on or off-campus, is required to register such program with the youth protection program director or designee not later than thirty (30) days prior to the commencement date of the program.
 Any amendments or changes to the program registration should be submitted as soon as is practicable after the need for amendment becomes known.
-Registration will be on Forms approved by the Department of State Health Services, and will require:
+To register a program utilize the YPP Online Registration System, and it will require:

 - list of all designated individuals and for each of them the following information: